Skip to content

 processes int

-number of cpu processes to spawn.
+Number of cpu processes to spawn.
 Increasing processes will improve speed for large models. default = 2

 2